Delete or restore user mailboxes in Exchange Online

 A soft-deleted user mailbox is a mailbox that has been deleted in the following cases:

-The user mailbox's associated Azure active directory user account is soft deleted (the Azure active directory user object is out of scope or in the recycle bin container).
+The user mailbox's associated Azure AD user account is soft-deleted (the Azure AD user object is out of scope or in the recycle bin container).

-The user mailbox's associated Azure active directory user account has been hard deleted but the Exchange Online mailbox is in a litigation hold or eDiscovery hold.
+The user mailbox's associated Azure AD user account has been hard-deleted but a Litigation Hold or an eDiscovery hold was placed on the Exchange Online mailbox before it was deleted.

-The user mailbox's associated Azure active directory user account has been purged within the last 30 days; which is the retention length Exchange Online will keep the mailbox in a soft deleted state before it is permanently purged and unrecoverable.
+The user mailbox's associated Azure AD user account has been purged within the last 30 days, which is the retention length Exchange Online keeps the mailbox in a soft-deleted state before it's permanently purged and unrecoverable.

 If you run the Azure cmdlet

 -RemoveFromRecycleBin parameter in order to remove a user from the Azure AD recycle bin, it will always put an existing Exchange Online mailbox associated with the Azure AD user in a soft-deleted state, as long as the user's license was not removed.
 However, if you remove the user's license prior to removing the user from the recycle bin, the user will not go into a soft-deleted user mailbox state.

 If in the 30-day time period a new Azure AD user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, this will result in an ExchangeGuid validation conflict error.

 Check out Overview of inactive mailboxes in Office 365 for more info about creating an inactive mailbox by placing a Litigation Hold on a mailbox before deleting it.